yuann-n/data-visualization-in-R/README.md

 ## Overview

-This repository contains an interactive E‑Commerce dashboard built with **flexdashboard** and **Shiny**.
-The dashboard visualizes customer distribution, demographics (age and gender), profit and sales analytics, delivery center performance, purchase decision time, and basic regression diagnostics.
-Preprocessed data files are included as `.rds` resources for faster loading.
+This eCommerce dashboard provides an interactive and insightful view into customer demographics, profitability, delivery performance, and purchase behavior.
+I used flexdashboard to build the entire dashboard structure, incorporating shiny to enable interactivity and adjust the layout within each page.
+Highcharter was used to create an interactive map, and plotly was employed to generate interactive data visualizations.

 ---

 ## Features

-* **Worldwide Map:** Interactive choropleth map (Highcharter) showing customers by country.
-Clicking a country updates demographic charts.
-* **Age & Gender Distribution:** Plotly pie charts displaying age group and gender distribution for the selected country and year.
-* **Profit Analysis:** Top profit charts by category/brand, support for per-country drill-down via Plotly click events.
-* **Delivery Center Performance:** Delivery time distribution across distribution centers and order status breakdown.
-* **Purchase Decision Time:** Scatter/line plots of average time to purchase versus number of items, with grouping options.
-* **Regression Diagnostics:** Q-Q plot and Cook's distance plots for a sample regression model (for demonstration).
+* **Worldwide Map:** Displays a global map showing customer distribution across different countries.
+Alongside the map, pie charts present the age and gender proportions of customers in each country.
+Users can click on any country on the map to view detailed demographic information specific to that region.
+* **Profit Analysis:** Highlights the categories and brands generating the highest profits.
+Provides detailed breakdowns of profits by category and brand within each country.
+Users can click on the country bar chart on the left to update the right panel, reflecting the selected country's specific profit data.
+* **Delivery Center Performance:** Shows the distribution of delivery times across different distribution centers.
+Visualizes the percentage of different delivery statuses (e.g., on-time, delayed) for each center.
+Enables users to understand the efficiency of each center and identify potential areas for operational improvement.
+* **Purchase Decision Time:** Illustrates the relationship between purchase quantity and average decision-making time.
+Provides insights into customer behavior, showing how decision time increases as purchase quantity rises.
+Supports strategic planning by highlighting potential changes in customer decision-making with larger purchases.
+* **Regression Diagnostics:** Offers a deeper analysis of data through a linear model that explores relationships within the dataset.
+Includes diagnostic plots such as the Q-Q plot and Cook's Distance plot to assess model fit and detect influential data points.
+Supports users in understanding the model's robustness and the data's suitability for linear analysis.

 ---